 In approving the settlement, the High Court praised lawyers on both sides for their sensible and pragmatic approach to assessing litigation risks involved in the case.
 Pursuing such all-or-nothing cases to trial is an inherently risky business and all concerned had approached the matter in a spirit of compromise.
 The settlement drew a line under the case and will enable the boy and his family to get on with their lives with the benefit of financial security.

 Although nothing can truly compensate for mistakes that permanently damage one’s health, a settlement can relieve financial worries and help the injured person to achieve the best quality of life possible.
-If you or a member of your family have? been injured as a result of negligent medical treatment, contact us online now or call 0800 3 10 11 12.
+If you or a member of your family have? been injured as a result of negligent medical treatment, contact us online now.

 Our articles are provided for general interest and information only.
 They do not constitute legal advice.
 Whilst every effort is made to ensure that the content accurately reflects the law in England as at the date of its transmission, no liability is accepted for any loss or damage arising from any act or omission resulting from any information contained herein.